 Unblocking indoor drains

 So how can you unblock a drain?
 Indoor drains can usually be unblocked with something as simple as a bottle of drain unblocker.
 Pour this in the drain before you go to bed, following the instructions on the bottle, and then rinse it out the following morning.
-Make sure you stay safe – you should wear rubber gloves at a minimum when using drain unblocker, as it can be very corrosive and can cause chemical burns.
-If accidentally ingested or if it makes contact with the eyes, the consequences could be even more serious.
+Make sure you stay safe; you should wear rubber gloves at a minimum when using drain unblocker, as it can be very corrosive and can cause chemical burns.
+If it is accidentally ingested or if it makes contact with the eyes, the consequences could be even more serious.